Expats in Croatia have an amazing life! Here is my thoughts on living in Croatia and life afterwards.

 But even more so of a problem than the reality that my son requires the use of a wheelchair whenever he is tired (Croatia is unfortunately not the most accessible country in the world nor do they have the same specialists he requires) is the fact that my desire to live there permanently has miraculously gone.

-So many things have changed since I lived there twenty years ago.
+So many things have changed since living in Croatia over twenty years ago.

 So many relatives have passed away, including my grandparents, making the current Croatia a different place from the country I experienced twenty years ago.
 But such is life…nothing lasts forever and time changes everything.
 My children and husband (who also has two Croatian-born parents) all adore Australia and if truth be known, this life has grown on me too in ways that are unexpected, hypnotic and freeing.